joshmatni/simple-CV-resume-evaluator/README.md

 - Analyze CVs for different job positions, Example: AI Intern, DevOps Intern, Frontend Intern.
 - Provides a confidence score indicating the suitability for the chosen job position.

+## Prerequisites
+Before you run the program, ensure you have the following installed:
+- Python 3.7 or higher

 ## Installation

 1. **Clone the repository:**